OrangeWiz/OrangeWiz/README.md

 # WELCOME!

-Hello, I'm Gopi an senior ITI major at Rutgers Universty focusing in the areas of Web Development and Game Development.
+Hello, I'm Gopi, a recent graduated ITI student from Rutgers Universty!
+During my time at Rutgers, I was mainly focusing my study in the areas of Web Development and Game Development.
 Feel free to checkout some of my projects here!

+# About Me

 I am a person who loves to explore!
 From places in the world to new concepts, I always have a nature of curiousity that only stops once I gain understanding of it.
 Otherwise, I'm always available to have a chat about complex ideas in psychology or technology.

 Currently, I'm seeking oppurunities in the Web Dev field, but I'm willing to explore any opportunities I can!